chenall/grub4dos/README_GRUB4DOS.txt

 larger than 0x10000(=64KB).
 Normally you want ADDR >= 0x1000000(=16MB), and SIZE also >= 16MB.
 A large SIZE could speed up the progression of dd.

+Update 2: From 2011-10-03 on, buffer address default at 1M.
+Since grub4dos
+reserved 32M memory for internal use on 2011-10-20, you normally want to use ADDR >= 0x2000000(=32MB).
+Obviously you should not set ADDR and SIZE to conflict with code and data of grub4dos.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!!!~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~!!!!
 !!!!
 Caution!
 Both IF and OF can be a device name which stands for     !!!!